zabbix/zabbix/templates/app/hadoop_http/README.md

 For Zabbix version: 5.0 and higher
 The template for monitoring Hadoop over HTTP that works without any external scripts.
-It collects metrics by polling the Hadoop API remotely using an HTTP agent and JSONPATH preprocessing.
+It collects metrics by polling the Hadoop API remotely using an HTTP agent and JSONPath preprocessing.
 Zabbix server (or proxy) execute direct requests to ResourceManager, NodeManagers, NameNode, DataNodes APIs.
-All metrics are collected at once, thanks to Zabbix's bulk data collection.
+All metrics are collected at once, thanks to the Zabbix bulk data collection.

 This template was tested on: